-UNAUDITED PRO FORMA CONSOLIDATED FINANCIAL DATA
+GLPI UNAUDITED PRO FORMA AND FORECASTED CONSOLIDATED FINANCIAL STATEMENTS

-The following financial statements reflect the unaudited pro forma consolidated balance sheet of GLPI as of December 31, 2012, as if the Separation, the Internal Reorganization and the REIT Conversion had occurred on December 31, 2012, and also reflect the unaudited forecasted consolidated income statement of GLPI for the year ended December 31, 2013 as if the Separation, the Internal Reorganization and the REIT Conversion had occurred on January 1, 2013.
+The following financial statements reflect the unaudited pro forma consolidated balance sheet of GLPI as of December 31, 2012, as if the Separation, the Internal Reorganization and the REIT Conversion had occurred on December 31, 2012, and also reflect the unaudited forecasted consolidated income statement of GLPI for the full calendar year ended December 31, 2013 as if the Separation, the Internal Reorganization and the REIT Conversion had occurred on January 1, 2013.
+The Unaudited Pro Forma Consolidated Balance Sheet has been prepared in accordance with Rule 11 of Regulation S-X. The Unaudited Forecasted Consolidated Income Statement has been prepared in conformity with guidelines established by the American Institute of Certified Public Accountants.
+In the view of our management, the forecasted consolidated income statement was prepared on a reasonable basis, reflects the best currently available estimates and judgments and presents, to the best of management's knowledge and belief, our expected course of action and our expected future financial performance.
+However, this information is not fact and should not be relied upon as being indicative of future results, and, therefore, readers of this Prospectus are cautioned not to place undue reliance on this prospective financial information.